joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/basics-of-handling-events.md

 case is the object that represents the camera.
 If the event target is on the display list, however, the event object is passed down through the display list hierarchy until it reaches the event target.
-In some cases, the event object then “bubbles” back up the display list hierarchy along the same route.
+In some cases, the event object then "bubbles" back up the display list hierarchy along the same route.
 This traversal of the display list hierarchy is called the _event flow_.

-You can “listen” for event objects in your code using event listeners. _Event listeners_ are the functions or methods that you write to respond to specific events.
-To ensure that your program responds to events, you must add event listeners either to the event target or to any display list object that is part of an event object’s event flow.
+You can "listen" for event objects in your code using event listeners. _Event listeners_ are the functions or methods that you write to respond to specific events.
+To ensure that your program responds to events, you must add event listeners either to the event target or to any display list object that is part of an event object's event flow.

-Any time you write event listener code, it follows this basic structure (elements in bold are placeholders you’d fill in for your specific case):
+Any time you write event listener code, it follows this basic structure (elements in bold are placeholders you'd fill in for your specific case):

     function eventResponse(eventObject:EventType):void
     {